What is colour blindness?

 Most colour blind people are able to see things as clearly as other people but they are unable to fully ‘see’ red, green or blue light.
 There are different types of colour blindness and there are extremely rare cases where people are unable to see any colour at all.

-The most common form of colour blindness is known as red/green colour blindness and most colour blind people suffer from this.
-Although known as red/green colour blindness this does not mean sufferers mix up red and green, it means they mix up all colours which have some red or green as part of the whole colour.
-For example, a red/green colour blind person will confuse a blue and a purple because they can’t ‘see’ the red element of the colour purple.
+The most common form of colour blindness is known as ‘red/green colour blindness’ and most colour blind people have one type of this.
+Although ‘red/green colour blindness’ is a common term, there are different types and severities of it.
+Being ‘red/green colour blind’ doesn’t mean people with it mix up red and green only, it means they can mix colours which have some red or green as part of the whole colour.
+So someone with red/green colour blindness will probably confuse blue and purple because they can’t ‘see’ the red element of the colour purple.
 See the example of pink, purple and blue pen cases below to understand this effect.
+For more information about the different colour combinations which cause the most problems, see Types of Colour Blindness.

 Similar problems can arise across the whole colour spectrum affecting all reds, greens, oranges, browns, purples, pinks and greys.
 Even black can be confused as dark green or dark blue.